elastic/integrations/packages/amazon_security_lake/docs/README.md

 ### **NOTE**:
 - The Amazon Security Lake integration supports events collected from [AWS services](https://docs.aws.amazon.com/security-lake/latest/userguide/internal-sources.html) and [third-party services](https://docs.aws.amazon.com/security-lake/latest/userguide/custom-sources.html).

 - Due to the nature and structure of the OCSF schema, this integration has limitations on how deep the mappings run.
-Some important objects like 'Actor', 'User' and 'Product' have more fleshed-out mappings compared to others which get flattened after the initial 2-3 levels of nesting to keep them maintainable in a YAML format.
-This will evolve on a need-by-need basis going forward.
+Some important objects like 'Actor', 'User' and 'Product' have more fleshed-out mappings compared to others which get flattened after the initial 2-3 levels of nesting to keep them maintainable and stay within field mapping [limits](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-settings-limit.html).
+This will evolve as needed.

 ## Requirements